 Exclusion of civil liability of adjudicators and adjudicator nominating bodies

-(1) The Client and the Contractor agree that, save to the extent prohibited by law or in relation to liability for fraud, an Adjudicator and an adjudicator nominating body shall not be liable to the Client and the Contractor in contract, tort, negligence, breach of statutory duty or otherwise for any loss, damage, costs or expenses of any nature whatsoever incurred or suffered by the Client or the Contractor of an indirect or consequential nature including without limitation any economic loss or other loss of turnover, profits, business or goodwill for an act done or omitted to be done by the Adjudicator or the adjudicator nominating body in good faith pursuant to these SOP Provisions.
+(1) The Client and the Contractor agree that, save to the extent prohibited by law or in relation to liability for fraud, an adjudicator and an adjudicator nominating body shall not be liable to the Client and the Contractor in contract, tort, negligence, breach of statutory duty or otherwise for any loss, damage, costs or expenses of any nature whatsoever incurred or suffered by the Client or the Contractor of an indirect or consequential nature including without limitation any economic loss or other loss of turnover, profits, business or goodwill for an act done or omitted to be done by the adjudicator or the adjudicator nominating body in good faith pursuant to these SOP Provisions.

 Adjudicators not required to act as witnesses

-(1) The Client and the Contractor agree that they shall not require the Adjudicator to give evidence or provide or produce any document or other material in an arbitration or other proceedings in connection with the payment dispute.
+(1) The Client and the Contractor agree that they shall not require the adjudicator to give evidence or provide or produce any document or other material in an arbitration or other proceedings in connection with the payment dispute.

 Service: adjudication documents